ytti/pc/README.md

 \*: open source; possible to self-host or find alternate public servers.

-See the [wiki page](https://github.com/swalladge/pc/wiki/server-list) for a list of public server instances supported.
+See the [server list](docs/server-list.md) for a list of public server instances supported.

+See also the [feature matrix page](docs/feature-matrix.md) for which features each backend supports.

 ## Development